glebtsereteli/Figgy/docs/pages/api/figgy/setup.md

 > `Figgy.Window(name, [visible?], [x], [y], [width], [height])` ➜ :Struct:.:Figgy:

-Creates a struct at the Root scope, represented as a DBG View (window).
+Creates a struct at the Root scope, represented as a [DBG View](https://manual.gamemaker.io/monthly/en/GameMaker_Language/GML_Reference/Debugging/dbg_view.htm).

 Once called, the Root scope becomes inaccessible.
 All following Widgets will be created in the context of the current Window.
 Call this method again to switch scope to another Window.